 - If you use the Git publishing model

-(and I assume the TFS publishing model)then you don’t have to commit your NuGet package binaries as they will automatically get resolved when you push (you do have to turn on Package Restore on the solution in Visual Studio for it to do it though).
+(and I assume the TFS publishing model)then you don’t have to commit your NuGet package binaries as they will automatically get resolved when you push ( you do have to turn on Package Restore on the solution in Visual Studio for it to do it though– edit: package restore is being deprecated).
 This is great because it makes your deployment much faster.
 It does mean that if you use packages that aren’t in the official NuGet repository (e.g. in a private repository, or using a package service) then you will need to include those ones or update the nuget config – I haven’t tried seeing what happens when you do that though yet, so try with caution.

 - Gives you the ability to roll-back to previous deployments instantly via the management portal if you are using Git